buildingSMART/BCF-API/README.md

 ## 4.6 Component Services

-Components are reference to objects within an Ifc file that can be used in the viewpoint.
+Components are references to objects within an Ifc file that can be used in the viewpoint.
 The color is given in ARGB format.
 Colors are represented as 6 or 8 hexadecimal digits.
 If 8 digits are present, the first two represent the alpha (transparency) channel.
 For example, `40E0D0` would be the color <span style="color:#40E0D0;";>Turquoise</span>.
 [More information about the color format can be found on Wikipedia.](https://en.wikipedia.org/wiki/RGBA_color_space)

 ### 4.6.1 GET Components Service